morepho/bwui-capstone-placeholder/README.md

 Thank you for taking the time to review my capstone project.
 Whilst I edit a university website as my day job, I only get to dabble in code a little, as the master template is locked down.
 So, the Codecademy Pro course was both fun and a huge learning curve.

-The submitted code represents my best attempt at taking what I learnt.
+The submitted code represents my best attempt at implementing what I learnt.

 ## Required tasks